Student Leadership Criteria

 These standards are meant to be the minimum requirements.
 Organizational requirements that exceed these standards shall remain in force.

-*Executive Board positions shall be defined as the President, Vice President(s), Secretary and Treasurer, (or equivalent), committee chairs, and other officer positions as defined by each student group’s constitution.
+*Executive Board positions shall be defined as the President, Vice-President(s), Secretary, Treasurer and Director of Public Relations (or equivalents), committee chairs, and other positions as defined by each student group’s constitution.